asanson1404/Embedded-Rust/README.md

 # Practical classes to learn Rust

-This repo contains two labs made by Samuel Tardieu to learn the Rust programming language :
+This repo contains two labs written by Samuel Tardieu to learn the Rust programming language :

 ## LAB1: Creation of a Virtual Machine in Rust